RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/classes.md

 Say string[1]                                    -- "👨‍👩"   The first (and only) grapheme cluster
 ```

-This _view_ of a string is implemented by a series of built-in functions (BIFs).
-As we have seen in our examples, the _same_ BIFs (like LENGTH(string), or string[n], for instance) operate polymorphically on strings of types BYTES, CODEPOINTS or TEXT, and, in every case, they return the values that correspond to their respective types.

 When a BIF has more than one string as an argument, there is always an argument which is the "main" string.
 For example, in POS(_needle_, _haystack_), _haystack_ is the main string.
 The remaining strings are  promoted or demoted, if needed, to match the type of the main string; in the case of promotions, this operation can raise a Syntax error (i.e., when the source string contains ill-formed UTF-8 sequences).

 __Examples:__